COVESA/ifex/README.md

 You can call the gen() function from within a template to delegate the required work for generating a certain node type within a larger generation.
 (See Template example).
-Thus the templates can effectively "call" each other, without the need for template-include or template-inheritance features from jinja library (possible use for these in the future?)
+Thus the templates can effectively "call" each other, without the need for template-include or template-inheritance features, but those features in jinja2 are still available if they are needed.

 gen() is an overloaded function that can be called in two ways.
 (Of course, python does not directly support overloading, except through tricks like the